Sales Intelligence AI for sales insights and conversation intelligence AI-powered

 For instance, let’s say that you need to make $100,000 to accomplish your personal goals.
 With a bit of simple math, you can calculate how many deals you need to close to reach that target.

-Now, say you convert one in 30 calls into an opportunity, and one in four opportunities into a sale.
+Now, say you convert one in 30 virtual calls into an opportunity, and one in four opportunities into a sale.
 Working backwards, you can calculate roughly how many calls you’ll need to make to hit your financial target.
 Give yourself a time period to achieve it in—say, two years—then use that figure to establish how many calls you need to be making day in and day out to get where you want to be.

 This method will help you stay on track instead of procrastinating.
 And if you can exceed your daily calling targets—or increase your cold calling success rate—that just means you’ll hit your targets faster.